dylanagreen/chrysaora/README.md

 Or at least, that's the plan...

-The work on chrysaora is hevily inspired by and based on the [Giraffe](https://arxiv.org/pdf/1509.01549.pdf) and [KnightCap](https://arxiv.org/pdf/cs/9901001.pdf) papers, both of which I consulted liberally while writing the engine.
+The work on chrysaora is heavily inspired by and based on the [Giraffe](https://arxiv.org/pdf/1509.01549.pdf) and [KnightCap](https://arxiv.org/pdf/cs/9901001.pdf) papers, both of which I consulted liberally while writing the engine.
 Most of my training code only came together after really understanding Knightcap.

 ### Dependencies
 Learning is done using [arraymancer](https://github.com/mratsim/Arraymancer), which is the only dependency outside the Nim standard library.